 Maria Delgado BA, MA PhD FRSA, MAE, SFHEA is Professor of Theatre and Screen Arts and Director of Research at The Royal Central School of Speech and Drama, University of London and Honorary Fellow at the Institute of Modern Languages Research, School of Advanced Study, University of London.
 She has published widely in the area of twentieth-century Spanish-language theatre and film, European theatre and translation for the stage.
 She has a long track record of work as a film programmer and curator for venues including the BFI, the ICA and the Cine Lumière, including 20 years as a Spanish and Latin-American programme advisor for the London Film Festival.
 She writes and broadcasts on film for a range of outlets including Sight & Sound and the BBC.
 She holds Honorary Life Memberships of the Standing Committee of University Drama Departments [SCUDD] and the Theatre and Performance Research Association [TaPRA].
 Her work in research assessment includes membership of subpanel 65 (Drama, Dance and Performing Arts) for RAE 2008, chair of subpanel 35 (Music, Drama, Dance and Performing Arts for REF 2014 and chair of Subpanel 33 (Music, Drama, Dance, Performing Arts, Film and Screen Studies) and Deputy Chair of Main Panel D for REF 2021.
 She is currently on the Council of Research England.
 Her recent work on research assessment includes membership of the Review Panel for the Australian Research Council’s ERA Engagement and Impact Pilot (2017), membership of the Metrics Environment Group for HEFCE (2017-18), and advisory work in Hong Kong and Australia.

-Nick Fells BA DPhil is Professor of Sonic Practice and Dean of Graduate Studies for the College of Arts, University of Glasgow.
+Nick Fells is Vice Chair of PRAG-UK and Professor of Sonic Practice and Dean of Graduate Studies for the College of Arts, University of Glasgow.
 He is a composer and sonic artist, making immersive audio and audiovisual works for live performance exploring technology, spatial perception and intersubjectivity.
 He leads working groups on practice research for the Royal Musical Association and co-directs Glasgow Sound Network – a group of creative businesses, artists and researchers interested in sound as significant cultural material.
 He is a member of the Scottish Graduate School for Arts and Humanities Executive, served on the AHRC Peer Review College from 2004-2008, and has reviewed, assessed or examined for a wide range of HEIs and other bodies.
 He was a founding member of Glasgow Improvisers Orchestra, and founded and co-directs Never Come Ashore, a label and archive for experimental music.
 He is a member of sub-panel 33 for REF2021.

 Robert Hampson BA (London), MA (Toronto), PhD (London), FEA, FRSA is Professor Emeritus and Honorary Teaching and Research Fellow at Royal Holloway, University of London.
 He was Professor of Modern Literature in the English Department at RHUL until 2016 and Director of the MA in Creative Writing (2016-17).
 He researches on Joseph Conrad, Modernism, and contemporary British and American poetry.
 He was awarded the Adam Gillon Prize for his book Conrad’s Secrets (2012) and the Ian P. Watt Award for excellence in Conrad studies by the Joseph Conrad Society of America in 2015.
 He is also the author of a number of books and pamphlets of poetry.
 One of these, reworked disasters, was long-listed for the Forward Prize in 2014.
 He was a member of the sub-panel for English Language and Literature for the RAE (2008) and the REF (2014).
 He has also been a panel-member for the Rumanian and Hong Kong RAEs.
 He has worked as a REF adviser to a number of UK and Hong Kong universities, and he has spoken regularly on practice-based research for the Cultural Capital Exchange.